No Death is in Vain: The Zero Point

 Something is happening, constantly happening, imperceptibly, like the ripening of fruit, fruit falling off a tree, or seeds lazily germinating in the darkness of moist soil.
 Something like birds gathering twigs for a nest, nesting over an egg, chirping and calling and screeching, like birds getting into formation and gliding across the sky.
 It is not anything more than what it is, and it is everything.
 Bodies die and are born every day, consciousness leaves and returns, all the time, in the same moment.
 Our body may die today, our consciousness left and returned, and we have already been born and died, many times today—it is all a matter of fact.

-It is around five hours twenty minutes in the morning, and we lie still in bed, silent, breathing, holding space and holding our hearts, for what feels like an eternity.
+It is around five hours twenty minutes in the morning, and I lie still in bed, silent, breathing, holding space and holding my heart, for what feels like an eternity.
 There is no time when death and birth coexist, which is always—the zero point, when time vanishes.

 It is Friday, November 4th, 2022, in Guatemala City, around 7:00am.
 We are all readied and gathering together at the entrance of the house, waiting for the shuttle bus that will drive us to the conference space for the closing day.
 Holding awareness of something together, unspoken, in silence, with expectation.
 As we walk out onto the street, lining up like little children ready for school to get on the shuttle bus that will drive us there, yellow barrier tape delineates the area—we are all inside the zero point of death and birth timelessness.